 The OSI network model is an ISO standard and is most complete of all the models.
 It is structured and it addresses all aspects of management.
-Figure 3.1 shows an OSI network management architectural model that comprises four models.
+An OSI network management architectural model that comprises four models.
 They are the organization model, the information model, the communication model, and the functional model.
 Although, the above classification is based on the OSI architectural model, and only parts of it are applicable to other models, it helps us understand the holistic picture of different aspects of network management.